Customization

 AGENTS.md

-Loaded from two locations, in this order:
+Loaded from up to three locations, in this order:

-2. Project-level: <base-dir>/AGENTS.md
+<base-dir>/AGENTS.md

 This is a Go project using Chi for routing.
 Tests use testify.